beepReol/MacOSJuniper/README.md

 ###### Your gorgeous system starting up

 #### Current Features
 ##### - Fully editable distro, with every picture able to be changed no matter what.
-This way, Juniper will truly be yours to edit however you want.
+This way, Atlas will truly be yours to edit however you want.
 This allows for custom icon packs!
 ##### - Back to basic with a design based on Ventura
 ##### - New design, Aero!
 This new design will define Atlas as a unique concept distro with it's own flair
 ##### - Built in Wine support for those who want their software compatibility